Spookycpp/sapphire/README.md

 put assets.saph in C:\sapphire\ or change the path yourself.

-notice: for the upcoming chaiscript update the api can be found at [clwie/sapphire_api](https://github.com/clwie/sapphire_api)
+notice: the chaiscript api can be found at [clwie/sapphire_api](https://github.com/clwie/sapphire_api)